This page was last revised on November 6, 2023.

 The combined Bachelor’s/MPH degree program is available to exceptional UF undergraduate students from any college and major, and who have a demonstrated interest in working in the public health field.
 Through this program, up to 15 semester hours of approved graduate level MPH courses are used as dual credit for both the undergraduate and graduate degree, allowing students to get a 15-credit head start on MPH coursework while still working on their undergraduate degree!

 Students accepted into the combination degree program can begin taking their pre-identified MPH classes in fall or spring semester at the start of their final year of undergraduate studies.
 All other requirements for both the Bachelor’s degree and the MPH degree must be met.
 (View the graduation requirements for the MPH program here.)

 Admission to the MPH combination degree program is competitive.
 The number of students accepted into the program depends on the application cycle and space available.
 Most concentrations accept between 2 and 5 students each cycle.
-Applicants may apply to only one of the five (Biostatistics, Environmental Health, Epidemiology, Population Health Management, or Social & Behavioral Sciences) primary MPH concentrations.
+Applicants must apply to only one of the five primary MPH concentrations:

 Minimum requirements for application are listed below, as well as qualities that make an applicant more competitive:

 - Minimum: Current UF undergraduate from any major

 - Competitive applicants will also have noteworthy and relvant volunteer, service, or other public health-related experiences, excellent letters of recommendation, and a clear interest in the program and concentration.

 - Minimum: Overall GPA of 3.2

 - Competitive applicants will have at least a 3.6 GPA

 - Minimum: Completed STA 2023, BSC 2005 or BSC 2010, and PSY 2012 with a grade of at least a C